2015 IIHF World Championship final

-The 2015 IIHF World Championship Final was played at the O2 Arena in Prague, Czech Republic, on 17 May 2015 between Canada and Russia.
+The 2015 IIHF World Championship final was played at the O2 Arena in Prague, Czech Republic, on 17 May 2015 between Canada and Russia.
 The game started at 20:45 local time (UTC+02:00).
-It was the third time since the dissolution of the Soviet Union in 1991 that Russia and Canada met in the IIHF World Championship Final.
+It was the third time since the dissolution of the Soviet Union in 1991 that Russia and Canada met in the IIHF World Championship final.
 Canada got on the board first, scoring late in the first period.
 They proceeded to dominate the second period, outshooting Russia 14–1 and scoring three goals.
 Canada added two goals in the third period before Russia scored one to make the final score 6–1.

 For Canada, it was the first IIHF World Championship gold medal since 2007.
 They became the fourth team in the event's history to go undefeated, finishing with a 10–0 record.
 Sidney Crosby became the 26th player in the Triple Gold Club (Olympic, World, and Stanley Cup Championships) and the first player to win all three as a team captain.

 Road to the final

 Canada

-Entering the IIHF World Championships, Canada was the heavy favorite due to strong roster including Sidney Crosby, Matt Duchene, Claude Giroux and Tyler Seguin.
+Entering the IIHF World Championships, Canada was the heavy favourite due to strong roster including Sidney Crosby, Matt Duchene, Claude Giroux and Tyler Seguin.
 The team went 7–0 in round robin play then defeated Belarus 9–0 in the quarterfinals and the Czech Republic 2–0 in the semi-finals.

 Russia

 Russia entered the tournament as the defending champion.
-Their team featured a high-powered offense behind stars Ilya Kovalchuk, Evgeni Malkin, Alexander Ovechkin and Vladimir Tarasenko.
-The team went 5–2 in round robin play, with the one of the losses being on a shootout.
+Their team featured a high-powered offence behind stars Ilya Kovalchuk, Evgeni Malkin, Alexander Ovechkin and Vladimir Tarasenko.
+The team went 5–2 in round robin play, with one of the losses being on a shootout.
 They then defeated Sweden 5–3 in the quarterfinals and the United States 4–0 in the semifinals.